What is TarakĪ ?

 We all know someone who has gone through difficulties related to mental health, whether that be ourselves, a family member, or a friend.

 TarakĪ was started because those experiencing mental illnesses within Punjabi communities can experience negative stigmatisation due to a lack of understanding, education, and support.
 Feelings of shame, fear, and guilt are widely apparent, leading to individuals suffering in silence and potentially feeling rejected from their communities.
+To compound this, some may feel alienated by existing healthcare services due to negative experiences through what can be a traumatic process.

 It is this culture that TarakĪ hopes to reshape.